 Interns will be responsible for their own housing and transportation to and from work.

-12. Can I fax or email my application materials?
+12. Can I fax or email my required materials?

-All required materials should be sent to firstname.lastname@example.org
+All required materials should be emailed to firstname.lastname@example.org.

-13. Should I send my reference letters with my application or can they be sent separately?
+13. Should I send my reference letters with my required materials or can they be sent separately?

 Either way is fine as long as all of your letters arrive by the deadline.